INTRODUCTION

 These benefits create a ripple effect, supporting both physical health and emotional wellbeing.

-TIPS TO MAKE EXERCISE A HABIT
+TIPS TO MAKE PHYSICAL ACTIVITY A HABIT

 To make physical activity a sustainable part of your lifestyle: